chaezenp/chaezenp.github.io/essays/UI-Framework.md

 }
 ```

-Like many people, I don't want to waste my time working on something that can be done more efficiently.
+Like many people, I don't want to waste my time working on something that can be done more efficiently or automatically.
+Though Bootstrap isn't the one-and-done fix for everything, it does save a lot of time for me to implement more stylistic choices that I want.
+But like missing a semicolon in Java, a misplaced or missing `</div>` can throw everything off and end up wasting more time.

 <ul>Grammarly is used to assist in writing this essay only in word choice, spelling, and grammar.</ul>